 Every four years, people get hyped for the Olympics and watch a bunch of obscure sports like trampoline and rhythmic gymnastics just so they can claim patriotism when an athlete from their country wins.
 “The biathlon?
-OMG I love that sport!” says no one outside of Scandinavia.
+OMG I love that sport!”

 For Asians, every TV show is like the Olympics, except we know no geographical boundaries.
 China, Japan, Vietnam, Malaysia — it doesn’t matter.
 I’ll even cheer on an Indian or Pakistani if they’re available because, you know, they’re technically Asian too.
 From “America’s Next Top Model” to “Dallas Cowboy Cheerleaders: Making the Team” (yes, that’s a real show), I find myself continually rooting for the one Asian contestant available.
 Who cares if she can’t take a good picture and fights with everyone in the house?
 You do you, Gina!